 Notification Bubbles are alerts that pop up each time a translation exceeds twice the length of the initial string, and when the symbol which marks a white space appears in a translation.

 Notifications on Comments allows you to select the way you want to be notified when someone makes a comment in your localization project.
 It can be either None, Every Comment or Daily.

 - The API Access section, where you can change the status of your account's API.
 When choosing to unlock API access, a token is generated, which serves as your key to access the API.
 If you feel your key is compromised in any way, you can use the Regenerate button and receive a new token.
 More information about API can be found in the support section below.

-- The Integrations section, where you can connect your POEditor account to GitHub, Bitbucket, GitLab, WordPress, Slack or HipChat.
+- The Integrations section, where you can connect your POEditor account to GitHub, Bitbucket, GitLab, Azure DevOps, WordPress or Slack.

 The Billing page is split into two or more tabs, depending on the number of billings you are in charge of.
 These are:

 - Your Plan, where you can see you plan’s details and upgrade or downgrade your POEditor subscription.

 Your Billing, where you fill in your billing info.